 Is the Chin a Result of Natural Selection?

 It seems logical to assume that this part of the lower jaw developed for facial protection or to enhance contour.
-However, this theory relies on a common oversimplification that all traits of an organism must be the result of direct natural selection.
-Professor Norin von Cramon-Taubadel, an anthropologist at the University of Buffalo (USA), explains that the chin likely was not a target of direct evolutionary selection; it formed primarily as a byproduct of changes in other parts of the skull.
-Along with her colleagues, she published a study in the journal PLOS One, where the lower part of the face is examined as an example of an evolutionary “spandrel.”
+However, that theory relies on the common oversimplification that every trait must be the result of direct natural selection.
+Noreen von Cramon-Taubadel, an anthropologist at the University at Buffalo, explains that the chin likely was not a target of direct evolutionary selection; it formed primarily as a byproduct of changes in other parts of the skull.
+She and her colleagues published a study in the journal PLOS One that examines the lower part of the face as an example of an evolutionary “spandrel.”

 What is an Evolutionary Spandrel?

-The term “spandrel” is borrowed from architecture.
-It refers to the triangular space between an arch and its framing—a zone that inevitably arises from the structure rather than being a separately designed element, as reported by Popular Science.
+The term “spandrel” comes from architecture.
+It refers to the triangular space between an arch and its framing—a zone that arises inevitably from the structure rather than being a separately designed element, as reported by Popular Science.

 In 1979, paleontologists Stephen Jay Gould and Richard Lewontin transferred this concept to evolutionary biology.
 They proposed the idea that some anatomical features: